etingof/apacheconfig/README.md

 This effect is case-insensitive, i.e. both *Yes* or *No* will result in *1*.

+### namedblocks

+This option enables tag splitting by the first whitespace and turning the trailing piece into a nested block. `True by default`.

 ### flagbits

 This option takes one required parameter, which must be a dictionary defining variables for which you want to preset